salesforcecli/plugin-deploy-retrieve/messages/retrieve.metadata.md

 # flags.ignore-conflicts.description

-This has no effect on orgs that don't use source tracking.
+This flag applies only to orgs that allow source tracking.
+It has no effect on orgs that don't allow it, such as production orgs.

 # flags.manifest.summary